pokeclicker/pokeclicker-wiki/data/Quest Lines/How blu mouse?.md

-you just have to catch a Marill
+You just have to catch a Marril